 The Patagonian desert is a cold winter desert, with average temperatures of only 3 degrees Celsius (37 Fahrenheit), rarely exceeding 12 degrees celsius (53 Fahrenheit).

 Whilst you may associate the desert with sand dunes, it is in fact a barren area of land, with little precipitation and hostile conditions for plant and animal life.
 Therefore, the largest desert on our planet is Maudlandia in Antarctica, followed by the Arctic and Sahara deserts.

-From our interesting facts about Patagonia, this one is a very special one.
-Unlike most glaciers in the world, Perito Moreno is growing in size instead of receding.
+From all our interesting facts about Patagonia, this one is quite unique and rare because unlike most glaciers in the world, Perito Moreno is growing in size instead of receding.
 The precise scientific reasons why glaciers like Perito Moreno are receding are not yet fully understood by glaciologists.

 Perito Moreno is also very accessible.
 We fulfilled our Elsa fantasy and hiked across Perito Moreno as part of a tour wearing crampons.
 Walking on the ice of this giant glacier is an experience we'll never forget and one we truly recommend to travellers visiting Patagonia.

-One of the largest colony of Magellanic penguins can be found at Punta Tombo, on the Argentinian side, by the coast.
-Over 1 million Magellanic penguins descend on the region between mid September to mid April to nest, breed, molt and then migrate to the warmer climates in South Brazil.
+One of the largest colonies of Magellanic penguins can be found at Punta Tombo, on the Argentinian side by the coast.
+Over 1 million Magellanic penguins descend on the region between mid-September to mid-April to nest, breed, moult and then migrate to the warmer climates in South Brazil.
 They are named after Ferdinand Magellan, who discovered them when he arrived in South America in 1520.